 - implementing effective strategies.

-I have mentioned platform above that teacher all the aspects mentioned here.
+I have mentioned the platform above that teaches all the aspects mentioned here.

 Again, please remember that implementing and optimizing strategies as described above takes time and effort.

 But with persistence and an analytical approach you will improve your chances of success in this field.